Quizz1Cal/Semester-2/INFO20003 - DBS/Lectures.md

 ANY (), ALL (), IN, NOT IN

 SELECT AVG(Balance)
-FROM Source1, Source2 -- CROSS-PRODUCT
+FROM Source1 as Alias1, Source2 as Alias2 -- CROSS-PRODUCT
 GROUP BY Field
 HAVING AVG(Balance) > <some_num>;